arduino/docs-content/content/built-in-examples/10.arduino-isp/ArduinoISP/ArduinoISP.md

 The Arduino MEGA above is programming an Arduino UNO connecting D51-D11, D50-D12, D52-D13, GND-GND, 5V-5V and D10 to RESET.
 This type of board needs a 10&#xB5;F electrolytic capacitor connected to RESET and GND with the positive (long leg) connected to RESET.
 The capacitor has to be placed after the programmer board has been loaded with the ISP sketch.

-The 10&#xB5;F electrolytic capacitor connected to RESET and GND of the programming board is needed only for the boards that have an interface between the microcontroller and the computer's USB, like Mega, UNO, Mini, Nano.
+The 10&#xB5;F electrolytic capacitor connected to RESET and GND of the programming board is needed only for the boards that have an interface between the microcontroller and the computer's USB, like Mega, UNO, Mini, and Nano.
 Boards like Leonardo, Esplora and Micro, with the USB directly managed by the microcontroller, don't need the capacitor.

 #### About voltages